PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

  </rule>

  <!--
-    You can also hard-code ignore patterns for specific sniffs, a feature not available on the command line.
+    You can hard-code ignore patterns for specific sniffs, a feature not available on the command line.
 Please note that all sniff-specific ignore patterns are checked using absolute paths.